Stephen Herbits: Corporate career (1977–1997)

 an executive vice president of corporate policy and external affairs from 1989 to his retirement in 1997.

 Equivalence Campaign

 In 1985, while Herbits was vice president of corporate development at Seagram, a hefty tax was raised on liquor, significantly widening the gap with taxes for other beverage alcohol.
 In response, Herbits led a campaign known as "Equivalence" to educate consumers that a 12 oz can of beer, 5 oz glass of wine and a 1 1/4 oz shot of spirits all contain the same kind and amount of alcohol.
-This campaign received national and international media attention and was successful as the gap began to close during the years that followed.
+This campaign received national and international media attention and was successful as the tax gap began to close during the years that followed.

 On Retirement from Seagram

 On retirement, Herbits formed The Herbits Group, LLC as a business consulting entity.
 In that capacity, he has worked for several domestic and international companies, the RAND Corporation, and the Department of Defense.

-Political career (1981–present)
+Political career (1981–2024)

 In addition to his return to the Pentagon on several occasions through early 2004, Herbits became a vocal proponent of Hillary Clinton and donated to her 2000 and 2006 Senate campaigns and her 2004 and 2016 presidential campaigns.
 He was selected to serve on Clinton's Lesbian Gay Bisexual Transgender Task Force, a steering committee that recruited many of the most powerful LGBT citizens in the nation.

 He supported Obama/Biden in 2008 and 2012, including volunteering as an official poll worker for the election.
-He again supported Clinton in 2016 and Biden in 2020 and undertook several transition projects in support of the Biden/Harris race.
-Among other efforts, Herbits has used a substantial portion of a donor-advised account to support 501(c)(3) efforts to assure a fair election.
+He again supported Clinton in 2016, Biden in 2020, and undertook several transition projects in support of the Harris presidential campaign in 2024.
+Among other efforts, he has used a substantial portion of a donor-advised account to support 501(c)(3) efforts to assure a fair election.